 GMCA is fostering cross-sector collaboration, particularly between the construction and education sectors.
-Using existing assets at the University of Manchester, Manchester Metropolitan University, and the University of Salford will be crucial.
+Using existing assets at the University of Manchester, Manchester Metropolitan University and the University of Salford will be crucial.

-A further £500k was awarded to the Academy through Department for Education funding, this time focusing on training the unemployed or those switching careers.
+A further £500,000 was awarded to the Academy through Department for Education funding, this time focusing on training the unemployed or those switching careers.

-GMCA has been able to tap into the significant construction sector in Manchester.
-Diversification of the region’s existing skill base, supporting companies and employees who have relevant expertise to expand into retrofit, is a central pillar of the authority’s plan.
+GMCA has been able to tap into Manchester’s significant construction sector.
+Diversification of the region’s existing skills base, supporting companies and employees who have relevant expertise to expand into retrofit, is a central pillar of the authority’s plan.

-The UK construction sector consists largely of SMEs (Small and Medium Enterprises) or self-employed people; in Greater Manchester, the figure is between 35% to 40%.
-Smaller businesses, that are less able to take time away from income-generating activities than larger organisations, have less incentive to release staff for training or to invest in green upskilling – which is why fully-funded training opportunities, like those offered through Skills for Growth, are so important.
+The UK construction sector consists largely of Small and Medium Enterprises (SMEs) or self-employed people.
+In Greater Manchester, the figure is between 35% to 40%.
+Smaller businesses are less able to take time away from income-generating activities than larger organisations and have less incentive to release staff for training or to invest in green upskilling, which is why fully-funded training opportunities, like those offered through Skills for Growth, are so important.

 To find out more, contact Joe Crolla – firstname.lastname@example.org

-T: 020 7410 0330 E: firstname.lastname@example.orgThe Peak, 3rd Floor 5 Wilton Road, London, SW1V 1AP
+T: 0207 4100330 E: email@example.comThe Peak, 3rd Floor 5 Wilton Road, London, SW1V 1AP